Becoming a Competitive Law School Applicant

 Law school admission boards consider a wide range of extracurricular and curricular activities including work experience, internships, and involvement with clubs and associations.
 Stetson offers many opportunities for Pre-Law students to develop experiences that build relevant skill sets including leadership.

 A student organization, Phi Alpha Delta, provides exposure and insight to the practice of law.
 PAD is a co-sponsor of the Law School Fair and members organize special meetings and events to advance the knowledge of students in Pre-Law.
-PAD members also receive special discounts with Stetson’s Boundless Learning LSAT Prep Courses courses.
+PAD members also receive special discounts with Stetson’s Professional and Corporate Education LSAT Prep Courses courses.

 Mock Trial Team